HippoCampusRobotics/fav_docs/main/_sources/tutorials/ros_package.rst.txt

    build_ros

-.. note:: Every time we create a new package, or create a new node in an existing package, we need to build our Catkin workspace with :code:`build_ros` and apply the updated package paths with :code:`. ~/.bashrc`.
+.. note:: Every time we create a new package, or create a new node in an existing package, we need to build our workspace with :code:`build_ros` and apply the updated package paths with :code:`. ~/.bashrc`.

 Now, we should be ready to finally run our code